DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - The move from TFS to platforms like Azure DevOps with Git represents a significant improvement in the developer experience (UX), offering more intuitive and powerful tools for code management and collaboration.

 ---

+#### SUBSECTION B: FILEZILLA - New Subsection

+### Course Step Number: 569

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This entry marks the start of a new subsection, "FILEZILLA," which will cover topics related to the popular FTP client software, including CPANEL, TLS Protocol, Secure Shell (SSH), FTPS, and various video lessons and assignments.

+##### Insights from Chat Discussion summary

+- Learner noted this step serves as an index for a new subsection.

+---